Stuart Sloan

 Stuart Sloan is an American business person based in Seattle, Washington.
 He is the former owner and former chairman of QFC, an American grocery store chain based in Bellevue, Washington.
 He currently owns a mall in the University District neighborhood of Seattle, University Village.

 In 2023, Sloan recruited support from the City of Seattle and Seattle mayor Bruce Harrell by sending photos of nude beachgoers taken without consent to the mayor to collaborate in a plan to discourage nude bathers at Denny Blaine Park.
-The park is historically LGBT+, and the LGBT+ community protested this.
+The park is a historical nude beach popular with LGBT+ people, and the LGBT+ community protested against Sloan's attempts to remove them.

 Businesses

 Sloan was the owner and chairman of QFC before selling it to Kroger.

 In 2011 Sloan sold his businesses related to winemaking.

 Philanthropy

 In 2000, Sloan was organizing a program to develop T.T.
 Minor Elementary School in Seattle.
 Some teachers protested his program, fearing that it was dismissive of the needs of the black community.
 A few years later, Sloan began a similar development program at another school, and the initial results showed that this development did not improve student test scores.

 In 2013 he was the spokesperson for a bicycling fundraiser for cancer research.

 In 2007 Sloan sponsored a party at Gas Works Park.

 In 2022 Sloan and his wife pledged $78 million to Fred Hutchinson Cancer Center.
 At the time, this was the largest single donation to the organization.